 I accept that I’m not an aficionado and that to fado fans, the music and voices may be truly sublime and that a heartfelt performance can touch them to the very core of their being and have them sobbing in their seats.
 But, as the saying goes, each to their own.

-Fado.
-Not just for tourists
+Fado music is not just for tourists

 I don’t think I’ve ever heard fado played at ‘local’ restaurants in Portugal but go anywhere touristy and it seems to become an obligatory soundtrack to meals.
 I even had to listen to it over breakfast in one guest house in Coimbra.

 Apparently the ones in Alfama are better, more authentic performances but I can’t vouch for that.
-The only Lisbon fado house I have been to has since closed down.

 For a theatre-style fado performance in Lisbon, with professional musicians but without an overpriced mediocre meal, there is Fado in Chiado, which has regular performances at the reasonable time of 7:30 pm.
 Buy tickets online here.